itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Where :math:`I` is an identity matrix (:math:`I \in \Bbb R^{n\times n}`), :math:`n` is a number of features in the input vector and :math:`m` is a number of input patterns inside the matrix :math:`X`.
+Ofcourse you must remove all values on the diagonal and in math term it's better to show with the difference between weight and identity.
+In practice it's not very good to store a big identity matrix (if dimmention is really big) just to set up zeros on the diagonal.
+Usualy linear algebra libraries give you a possibility set up diagonal without creation of any new matrix and this solution would be more efficient.

 Recovery from memory
 ~~~~~~~~~~~~~~~~~~~~

 Recovery procedure include pattern recovery from the broken one.
 There are already exists two main approaches.
-First one try to recover vector using each value from vector.
+First one recover the vector using each value from the vector one time.
 The second one is a randomized approach.
-The basic idea that you try iteratevly get random value from the input vector and recover it from the network.
+The basic idea is that you iteratively get random value from the input vector and recover it from the network.
 I will explain each approach in more details.

 Full recovery approach
 ^^^^^^^^^^^^^^^^^^^^^^

+Full recovery approach is much easier so we are going to check it first.
 To recover your pattern from the memory you can just multiply the weight matrix by the input vector.

 .. math::